Raëlism: The Elohim on Earth

 Various figures who established or inspired religions throughout human history, including Jesus, the Buddha, Muhammad, and Joseph Smith, are portrayed by the Raëlians as having been guided by the Elohim.
-These are characterised as being 39 prophets sent to humanity at various times.
-Each of them is believed to have revealed information to humanity that they could comprehend at the given time, and Raëlism, therefore, emphasises the idea of progressive truth.
+These are characterised as being 39 prophets sent to humankind at various times.
+Each of them is believed to have revealed information to humankind that they could comprehend at the given time, and Raëlism, therefore, emphasises the idea of progressive truth.
 Raël claims that he is the fortieth and final prophet of the Elohim, sent because the human species is now sufficiently developed to understand the truth about the Elohim.
 He initially claimed that he was chosen for this role because he had a Roman Catholic mother and a Jewish father, and was thus "an ideal link between two very important peoples in the history of the world".
 He added that he was also selected because he lived in France, which the Elohim considered a more open-minded country than most others.

 Raël subsequently stated that these prophets are themselves the result of a human mother breeding with an Eloha father, with the human mothers having been chosen for the purity of their genetic code, beamed onto an Elohim spacecraft, impregnated, and then returned to Earth with their memory of the event erased.
 In his 1979 book, Let's Welcome Our Fathers from Space, Raël added that he was the biological son of the Eloha who he first encountered, Yahweh.
 He noted that Yahweh was also the father of Jesus, making the latter Raël's half-brother.
 In 2003, Raël publicly identified himself as Maitreya, the prophesied future bodhisattva of Mahayana Buddhism.
 He maintains that he continues to be in telepathic contact with the Elohim, hearing Yahweh's voice guiding him in making decisions that affect Raëlianism.

 The religion also teaches that the Elohim continue to monitor every human individual on Earth, remotely, from their planet.
 This is done so that the Elohim can decide which individuals merit being offered the opportunity of eternal life.
 It argues that the Elohim continue to visit Earth, as evidenced by crop circles, which adherents regard as the landing spaces of the Elohim's spacecraft.
 Raëlians generally understand sightings of unidentified flying objects (UFOs) as confirmation of their belief in the Elohim, although their opinion of Ufology is ambiguous.
 Raëlians also consider the appearance of "angel hair" as evidence of the Elohim's presence, stating that it has appeared at various Raëlian summer gatherings.
 They typically express scepticism regarding claims by alleged alien contactees other than Raël.
 Raëlians believe that they are all capable of linking telepathically with the Elohim, but that only Raël is permitted to meet with them physically or receive their revelations.